 If you often forget to take your medicine, let your doctor and pharmacist know.

-Alert your doctor if you have history of fainting after urination as Terazosin may not be suitable for you.
+Alert your doctor if you have a history of fainting during or after passing urine as Terazosin may not be suitable for you.

 Inform your doctor if you have the following conditions:

 - heart problem or disease e.g. heart failure (weakness and inability of the heart to pump blood)

 Let your doctor know if you are pregnant or breastfeeding.